kevincjackson/Notes/networking_notes.md

 ## Subnetting Networks

 - Definition: breaking networks into smaller networks
+- The "/" Notation is called CIDR (Classless Interdomain Routing) Notation.
+- The purpose is to identify a sub-network or submet.
+- Example) The IP address had 256*4 possibities (255.255.255.255 would be the last possility)
+- Example) 10.0.0.0/24 Says 10.0.0 is the SUBNET.
+    - 0 is reserved for the name for the network.
+    - 255 is reserved for broadcast messaging.
+    - 1-254 or 10.0.0.1 - 10.0.0.254 are the possible hosts.
 - variable length submet masking (VLSM): normally networks are deployed by breaking into smaller networks.
 By moving the mask you change the size of the network.
 10.0.0.0/8 provides ~16 million hosts, but 10.0.0.0/24 provides ~256